campusbeats/campusbeats.github.io/index.md

 Public pages are the landing and directory pages, thus, these pages can be accessed by anyone.

 To use the profile and filter pages, authentication is required.
 The user must log in (i.e. be authenticated) through the UH test CAS server and the returned authenticated username within CAS must be an exact match to the username specified in the URL.
-So, for example, only the authenticated user `johnson` can access the pages `http://localhost:3000/johnson/profile` and  `http://localhost:3000/johnson/filter`.
+For example, the authenticated user `bob` is the only user who can access his pages such as `http://localhost:3000/bob/profile`.

-To prevent people from accessing pages they are not authorized to visit, template-based authorization is used following the recommendations in [Implementing Auth Logic and Permissions](https://kadira.io/academy/meteor-routing-guide/content/implementing-auth-logic-and-permissions).
+A template-based authorization following the recommendatiosn in [Implementing Auth Logic and Permissions](https://kadira.io/academy/meteor-routing-guide/content/implementing-auth-logic-and-permissions) is used to restrict the contents of the application to authorized users only.

-The application implements template-based authorization using an If_Authorized template, defined in [If_Authorized.html](https://github.com/bowfolios/bowfolios/blob/master/app/imports/ui/layouts/user/if-authorized.html) and [If_Authorized.js](https://github.com/bowfolios/bowfolios/blob/master/app/imports/ui/layouts/user/if-authorized.js).
+An If_Authorized template, defined in [If_Authorized.html](https://github.com/bowfolios/bowfolios/blob/master/app/imports/ui/layouts/user/if-authorized.html) and [If_Authorized.js](https://github.com/bowfolios/bowfolios/blob/master/app/imports/ui/layouts/user/if-authorized.js) is implemented for the template-based authorization.

 ## Configuration

-The [config](https://github.com/bowfolios/bowfolios/tree/master/config) directory is intended to hold settings files.
-The repository contains one file: [config/settings.development.json](https://github.com/bowfolios/bowfolios/blob/master/config/settings.development.json).
+The settings files are held in the [config](https://github.com/bowfolios/bowfolios/tree/master/config) directory.
+There is one file in the directory, which is [config/settings.development.json](https://github.com/bowfolios/bowfolios/blob/master/config/settings.development.json).

-The [.gitignore](https://github.com/bowfolios/bowfolios/blob/master/.gitignore) file prevents a file named settings.production.json from being committed to the repository.
-So, if you are deploying the application, you can put settings in a file named settings.production.json and it will not be committed.
+To prevent a file named settings.production.json and other miscellaneous files from being committed to the repository, the [.gitignore](https://github.com/bowfolios/bowfolios/blob/master/.gitignore) was created.

-Campus Beats checks on startup to see if it has an empty database in [initialize-database.js](https://github.com/bowfolios/bowfolios/blob/master/app/imports/startup/server/initialize-database.js), and if so, loads the file specified in the configuration file, such as [settings.development.json](https://github.com/bowfolios/bowfolios/blob/master/config/settings.development.json).
-For development purposes, a sample initialization for this database is in [initial-collection-data.json](https://github.com/bowfolios/bowfolios/blob/master/app/private/database/initial-collection-data.json).
+Upon startup, CampusBeats checks to see if the database is empty in [initialize-database.js](https://github.com/bowfolios/bowfolios/blob/master/app/imports/startup/server/initialize-database.js).
+If it is, the specified file from the configuration file, like [settings.development.json](https://github.com/bowfolios/bowfolios/blob/master/config/settings.development.json), is loaded.
+A sample initialization for the databse is in [initial-collection-data.json](https://github.com/bowfolios/bowfolios/blob/master/app/private/database/initial-collection-data.json) for development purposes.

 ## Quality Assurance

 ### ESLint

-Campusbeats includes a eslintrc file to define the coding style adhered to in this application.
-You can invoke ESLint from the command line as follows:
+A eslintrc file is included in Campusbeats to define the coding style that was followed in the development of this application.
+ESLint can be invoked from the command line as noted here:

 ```
 meteor npm run lint